ccleberg/cmc.pub/content/blog/2021-03-19-clone-github-repos.md

 }
 ```

-The output on the right side will give you an object of all your
+The output on the right side will give you an object of all your repositories.
-repositories.
-Just grab that text and remove all the characters such as
+Just grab that text and remove all the characters such as quotation marks and
-quotation marks and curly brackets.
-You will need a single-line list of
+curly brackets.
+You will need a single-line list of space-separated values for
-space-separated values for the next step.
+the next step.

-Now let\'s create the bash script:
+Now let's create the bash script:

 ```sh
 nano clone_sourcehut_repos.sh
 ```

-Next, paste the following bash script in with the list of repositories
+Next, paste the following bash script in with the list of repositories you
-you obtained above and replace `your-username` with your
+obtained above and replace `your-username` with your username.
-username.

-Note that this uses the SSH-based Git cloning method (e.g.
+Note that this uses the SSH-based Git cloning method (e.g. `git@git...`), so
-`git@git...`), so you\'ll need to ensure you have set up
-Sourcehut with your SSH key.
+you'll need to ensure you have set up Sourcehut with your SSH key.

 ```sh
 repos=(repo1 repo2 repo3)